Defining goals at work requires striking a delicate balance. Your professional goals must complement the corporate mission.

 Setting work goals for employees is a crucial duty for any manager.

-A manager can contribute to the company's growth and boost its standing as a top employer.
+A manager can contribute to the company's growth and boost its standing as a top employer of record.

 Setting measurable and realistic goals is a must.
 They help in guiding improvements in individual performance.